-Pilates for Seniors?
+Pilates for Seniors.
 Staying active and keeping fit is important for every body but especially for seniors.
 Many forms of exercise can be hard going on the bodies of older adults.
-This is why many seniors have turned to Pilates to keep active whilst reducing risk of injury.
-In this blog we will discuss why Pilates is attractive for older adults to stay fit and healthy.
-Come join a session of Pilates in Marylebone.
+This is why pilates for over 50s is popular to keep active whilst reducing risk of injury.
+In this blog we will discuss why Pilates for over 50s is attractive to stay fit and healthy.
+Come join a session of reformer Pilates Marylebone.

 Pilates for Over 60 – Increases Balance and Coordination